romanowski/blog/path_dependent_types.md

   override def tail : List[B, n] = tl
 }
 ```
-See how you would have been able to track the actual length of the list throughout the program by saying that eg. appending an element to a list of length **n** produces list with length **n + 1**.
+See how you would have been able to track the actual length of the list throughout the program by saying that e.g. appending an element to a list of length **n** produces list with length **n + 1**.
 Curious reader will notice that a concept of separation empty and non-empty lists is already present in Scalaz [NonEmptyList](http://docs.typelevel.org/api/scalaz/nightly/index.html#scalaz.NonEmptyList) .
 That's true, but observe how calling tail of NonEmptyList produces an ordinary List with no extra guarantees.
 That's because at this point the type system cannot tell apart lists of length 1 (which tails are obviously empty) and longer lists.
 Of course you could try to remedy this problem by introducing  *OneElementList* type with appropriate tail/head signatures but this remedy quickly falls short when you discover that you really want List to have drop(n: Int) method and you just can't express that, because there is no way to tell what is the type of the result when there is no "link" between values' world and types' world.

 Of course there have been attempts to have this neat "link" in Scala.
 Make sure you are familiar with ideas behind [Church encoding](http://en.wikipedia.org/wiki/Church_encoding) and then (and **only** then) take a deep dive into renowned [Shapeless](https://github.com/milessabin/shapeless) lib, and its implementation of [type-level naturals](https://github.com/milessabin/shapeless/blob/master/core/src/main/scala/shapeless/nat.scala).
 It looks like this is what we are looking for here until you realize that out-of-the-box representation takes you only up to 1.000 or so before compiler gives up (1.000 encoded as a type is represented as Succ[Succ[Succ[... _0]]]]) and there is no way to encode a number that is not compile-time constant.
 But, all in all you are able to do type-level computations and all this is pretty close to the real thing.